-In addition, the Climate Atlas must deliver information at a resolution level that is useful to the end-users.
+In addition, Klimaatlas delivesr information at a resolution level that is useful to the endusers.
 The grid known as 'det Danske Kvadratnet' [Danmarks Statistik, 2019], which has a 1x1 km resolution, and is used in the "Klimagrid Danmark" dataset to be described in section 2.1 below, is used to provide information at high granularity, by interpolation in the CORDEX grid.

-The Climate Atlas therefore strives to deliver calibrated data, and then to output several data-formats that address the above expectations.
+Klimaatlas therefore strives to deliver calibrated data, and then to output several dataformats that address the above expectations.